GumbyFramework/Claymate/README.md

 	$ npm install claymate

 > Sudo is only required in cases where the shared node_modules directory for your system is owned by root.
 You'll notice when it throws a whole bunch of gobbledy-gook at you with stuff like ENOACCESS and complaints about permissions.
 A better approach to solving the problem than sudo'ing everything would be to set your npm prefix to a directory you own in $HOME, then adding that to your $PATH.
+Or more simply, use [nvm](https://github.com/creationix/nvm).

 ## How Configuration Works